 What is the Small Claims Court?

 The Franklin County Small Claims Court is a division of the Municipal Court that hears cases for money damages that do not exceed $6,000.
 A magistrate, instead of a judge, hears small claims cases and there are no juries.
-Procedures in small claims court are not as strict as the General Division of the Municipal Court.
+Procedures in small claims court are different than the General Division of the Municipal Court.
 If you are an individual, and not a corporation or a limited liability company, you do not need an attorney and you may represent yourself.
 However, some cases in small claims court may be complex and you may need an attorney.
-For more information about whether or not you need an attorney, please see 2.
+Recent Magistrate Decisions are available to learn more about the small claims trial process.

 Do I need an attorney?

-Do I need an attorney? (back to top)

 - Individuals may represent themselves or be represented by an attorney.
 If you need or want an attorney to represent you, you may call The Columbus Bar Association’s Lawyer Referral Service at 614-221-0754 or toll-free at 877-560-1014, or visit http://www.columbuslawyerfinder.com/ for more information about obtaining an attorney.